yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 For situations where something like a user-defined copy assignment could avoid allocations, the `Clone` trait has an additional method called `clone_from`.
-The method is usually automatically defined, but can be overridden when implementing the `Clone` trait.
+The method is usually automatically defined, but can be overridden when implementing the `Clone` trait to provide an efficient implementation.

-The method is not used for normal assignments, but can be explicitly used in situations where the performance of the assignment is significant and would be improved.
+The method is not used for normal assignments, but can be explicitly used in situations where the performance of the assignment is significant and would be improved by using the more efficient implementation, if one is defined.

 ```rust
 fn go(x: &Vec<u32>) {